 SEARCH UNIVERSITY LIBRARIES

-1 document case, 2 record storage boxes, 1 oversized document tube, 3 cubic feet, 11th floor
+Extent: 3 cubic feet (1 document case, 2 record storage boxes, 1 oversized document tube)

 The Fageol Motors and Twin Coach companies were instrumental in the history of public transportation in the United States.
 The dual-motored "Twin Coach" was the first urban transit or streetcar-type motor coach designed and built by anyone.
 The Twin Coach Company ranked second in urban bus manufacturing for approximately twenty years, and it sold to major corporations across the country.
 It also broadened its scope to include the manufacture of airplane parts and machine engines, as well as a new house-to-house mail delivery truck called the "Pony express".

 In 1958, Twin Coach sold its marine engine business and moved its headquarters to Cheektowga, New York.
 In 1962, stockholders approved a name change for the company, and the Twin Coach Company became the Twin Industries Corporation.

 Charles A. Blair came to the Twin Coach Company from Detroit, and stayed with the company for many years.
 An engineer and inventor, he developed safety devices for large-scale machinery and received national acclaim in his field.
 By the 1950's he had reached the position of Plant Superintendent.

 Scope and Content: This collection includes a variety of records originating with Twin Coach including photographs, technical materials, blueprints and drawings, employee information, correspondence, and artifacts.